TART-MSU/HyperQB/README_AE.md

 ## Remarks on this Artifact
 1. We notice that while running our experiments on the ATVA VM, the overall runtime *increase* a lot (in comparison to our reported runtime in Table 3, obtained from running on a MacBook M1 locally).
 2. We notice that in several cases, AH/AHQ might report *“Unexpected exit code by spot”* when running on ATVA VM.
-This was not detected while running from a MacBook M1 locally, and since this is an issue from other tools (probably due to a different platform), we did not further debug on it.
+This was not detected while running from a MacBook M1 locally, and since this is an issue (probably due to a different platform) from other tools we used for comparisons, and is not about HyperQB itself, we did not further debug on it.
 Please note this differences of the `error` cases we resported in Table 3.
 3. For fair comparison, we also make sure the models used by other tools are the same (all in NuSMV format).
 The only difference is the different .hq formula since the syntax of HyperQB vs AH/AHQ, are slightly different (however, the semantics of formula still conform).